ericcsinger/ericcsinger.github.io/drafts/draft1.md

 # Azure, PowerShell jobs, and hash tables

+## Introduction
-One of the things I've learned in admministring Azure, is singular tasks can take a long time.
+One of the things I've learned in administering Azure, is singular tasks can take a long time.
 When using the web GUI, it's not a big deal.
-Simply fireup a new tab, while the task runs in the background.
+Start a new tab, while the task runs in the background.

-However, what do you do when you're in PowerShell?
+What do you do when you're in PowerShell?
 Something as simple as shutting down a VM, can sometimes take 5 - 15 minutes.
 Your console is locked during that time.
-You could fireup another Powershell session, but that's far more time consuming than opening a new tab.
-You could also bundle all your modifacations and setups in an Azure Resource Manager Template, but that's far more complex (even if it's the right thing to do).
+You could start another Powershell session, but that's a pain.
+There is of course Azure Resource Manager Templates, but they're complex for a lot of folks.

 Some of you already know, a lot of Azure commands have a parameter called "AsJob".
 It works great.
-When you're exectuing a long running command and don't want to wait, simply add that tab on at the end.
-The Azure command will automatically create a PowerShell job, and run that command in the background.
-This allows your script to move on to the next action, or allows you the admin to move on to administering something else.
+When you're executing a long running command and don't want to wait, add that parameter on at the end.
+The Azure command will create a PowerShell job, and run that command in the background.
+Thus allow you, or your script, to move forward.

+## The Problem

 What's the problem them?
 Well, I've discovered, that not all commands display any kind of useful information in the job name.
-It's simpale "long running job" or something like that.
-While it's great that you can parallize your tasks, there's no way of knowing which taks failed, or even which output is from which job.

-This got me to thinking, because I really like using that parameter for certain tasks, but I wanted to be able to know the state of something in a more frinedly way.
-The easy answer for me, was to create a PowerShell object and track job id so I could refreence it later.
+It's typically named  something like "long running job".
+The problem, is identifying what that job is.

+## The Solution

+How do we solve this then?
+Well, I came up with the idea of creating a PowerShell object to store job details.

-The real question for me was, do I use a hash table or an array list?
+The real question for me was, do I use a hash table or an arraylist?
 Very recently, I've started messing around with hash tables.
-Given the job id was an easy "key" and the description made a perfect "value", I figured a hash table would be a quick way to get what I needed with the least amount of code.
+Given the job id was an easy "key" and the description made a perfect "value", I figured a hash table would best solution.

 The simplicity of a hash table, is that I didn't need to mess with filtering or searching like I would in an array.
-I would simply make the job id number the key, and the frinedly description the value.
+I would simply make the job id number the key, and the friendly description the value.
 This way, when looking up job number 24, all I had to do was a simple...

 ```PowerShell
 $Hash_Table.JobIDNumber
 ```

 ...and I would get back the value.
-In my case the value is a simple description, but if needed, you could easily create a custom object and store that as the value.
+In my case the value is a simple description.
+If needed, you could create a custom object and store that as the value.

-Before getting too far a head, let me link the Microsoft article on working with hash tables right [here](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_hash_tables?view=powershell-7).
+> [Here](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_hash_tables?view=powershell-7) is a helpful link on working with PowerShell hash tables.

+### How To

 I always like to start my variables by null'ing them out.
 Then I'll create a blank hash table, since we'll be adding to this as we loop through.
 Null'ing out the hash table insures that you start with clean results.
 I also like to clear out any jobs that may have run previously.
 I keep my PowerShell console open for weeks at a time, so there's a lot of opperunity for stale jobs.